 - Next, add water and curdled soy milk to dry ingredients and mix until well incorporated.
 Cover the bowl with a lid or plastic wrap and refrigerate for 30 minutes.

-- Take a silicone mat, wax paper or non-stick parchment paper and sprinkle it with some buckwheat flour.
+- Take a silicon baking mat, wax paper or non-stick parchment paper and sprinkle it with some buckwheat flour.
 Then, place your dough ball in the middle.
 Now, put another piece of parchment or wax paper on top of the dough and start rolling.

 - Roll the dough out into about 28×35 cm (11×13.8 inch) rectangle and remove the parchment paper.